Jane Frances de Chantal: Nuns of the Visitation

-De Sales purchased a small house on Lake Annecy, where she was joined by Marie Favre, daughter of president of Savoy, and Charlotte de Bréchard, whom De Sales had also recruited.
+De Sales purchased a small house on Lake Annecy, where Jane was joined by Marie Favre, daughter of president of Savoy, and Charlotte de Bréchard (Breschard), whom de Sales had also recruited.

 The Congregation of the Visitation was canonically established at Annecy on Trinity Sunday, 6 June 1610.
-Chantal had previously made over her wealth to her children, so the circumstances of the group were rather poor.
+Jane had previously made over her wealth to her children, so the circumstances of the group were rather poor.
 The order accepted women who were rejected by other orders because of poor health or age.
 Their office was the Little Office of the Blessed Virgin Mary.

 During its first eight years, the new order also was unusual in its public outreach, in contrast to most female religious who remained cloistered and adopted strict ascetic practices.
 A second convent was established in Lyon.
-The usual opposition to women in active ministry arose and Francis de Sales was obliged to make it a cloistered community following the Rule of St. Augustine.
+The usual opposition to women in active ministry arose and de Sales was obliged to make it a cloistered community following the Rule of St. Augustine.
 He wrote his Treatise on the Love of God for them.
-When people criticized her for accepting women of poor health and old age, Chantal famously said, "What do you want me to do?
+When people criticized her for accepting women of poor health and old age, Jane famously said, "What do you want me to do?
 I like sick people myself; I'm on their side."

 Her reputation for sanctity and sound management resulted in many visits by (and donations from) aristocratic women.
-The order had 13 houses by the time de Sales died, and 86 before Chantal herself died at the Visitation Convent in Moulins, aged 69.
+The order had 13 houses by the time de Sales died, and 86 before Jane herself died at the Visitation Convent in Moulins, aged 69.
 Vincent de Paul served as her spiritual director after de Sales' death.
 Her favorite devotions involved the Sacred Heart of Jesus and the Sacred Heart of Mary.
 Chantal was buried in the Annecy convent next to de Sales.
 The order had 164 houses by 1767, when she was canonized.
-Chantal outlived her son (who died fighting Huguenots and English on the Île de Ré during the century's religious wars) and two of her three daughters, but left extensive correspondence.
+Jane outlived her son (who died fighting Huguenots and English on the Île de Ré during the century's religious wars) and two of her three daughters, but left extensive correspondence.
 Her granddaughter also became a famous writer, Marie de Rabutin-Chantal, marquise de Sévigné.